YanchikFox/RenameCurrentCommit/README.md

 # Rename Current Git Commit Plugin

-This IntelliJ IDEA plugin allows you to easily rename the latest Git commit message directly from the IDE UI.
+This IntelliJ IDEA plugin allows you to easily rename the latest Git commit message directly from the IDE UI in the main toolbar.
-No need to use the terminal—just update your commit message with a few clicks!

 ## Features
 - Rename the most recent Git commit message without retyping the whole command.
 - Integrated into the IntelliJ IDEA Git toolbar.
-- Helps correct typos or refine commit messages easily.

 ## Installation
 1. Download the latest release from the [Releases](https://github.com/YanchikFox/RenameCurrentCommit/releases) page.